striblab/strib-icons/README.md

 * Run: `npm run docs:build` to build a non-hosted version of the site for local development.
     * Non hosted site found at location you added to `/config/local/hugo.yml`.
     * URL Example: `file:///Users/riggllm/GitHub/strib-icons/_site/index.html`
+    * **Note:** Sometimes changed icons do not display properly when running this command on its own.
+Running the icons command prior to this (either independently, or as part of the same command line) typically fixes this.
+        * Example: `npm run icons && npm run docs:build`
-* Run: `npm run start` to build and serve a hosted version of the site for local development
+* Run: `npm run start` to build and serve a hosted version of the site for local development.
     * Hosted site is, by default, found at: `http://localhost:4000`.
-    * Check the terminal output for a line that looks like:
+    * If the port or default address is not working in your browser, check the terminal output for a line that looks like:
-      `Web Server is available at //localhost:4000/ (bind address 127.0.0.1)` if the `4000` port is not working
+      `Web Server is available at //localhost:4000/ (bind address 127.0.0.1)`
 * Run: `npm run version:increment` to modify the version number of the production application.
     * You need to supply the "current" version number (example: `1.0`) and the "new" version number (example: `1.1`) to the command.